wonmor/iMandelbrot-Plotter/README.md

-# iMandelbrot Plotter
+# iMandelbrot
-iMandelbrot Plotter is a tool made out of PyGame that visualizes the nature of a Mandelbrot fractal!
+iMandelbrot is a tool made out of PyGame that visualizes the nature of a Mandelbrot fractal!